zeroflag/armageddon/README.md

 You start defining a FORTH.
 You write the [primitieves](DFORTH.ASM#L107) and the inner interpreter in assembly, you lay out dictionary structure in the memory.
 Then you compile the [text interpreter](DFORTH.ASM#L58) and the [defining words](DFORTH.ASM#L395) on paper then you enter each byte one by one.
 Then you can write the [control flow structures](CORE.FTH) in FORTH.

-After everything starts working, the next step will be to write a `meta-compiler` and create a new, more powerful FORTH out of the original version.
+You name this version DFORTH (Debug Forth) which is going to host a `meta-compiler`.
+The next step is to create a new, more powerful version of the language out of original one.
+You write this version entirely in DFORTH.
+The primitives are defined in [DFORTH assembler](ASM.FTH).

 ## Usage